mattdavis0351/mongodb-labs/exercises/02_intermediate-mongo-queries.md

     **query:**

     ```javascript
-    db.movieDetails.count({"tomato.consensus": null})
+    db.movieDetails.count({"poster": null})
     ```

-:arrow_right: Note that the query above returns not only documents where the `tomato.consensus` field is `null` but also those documents where the `tomato.consensus` field is absent.
+:arrow_right: Note that the query above returns not only documents where the `poster` field is `null` but also those documents where the `poster` field is absent.
 Check it out for yourself!

 **Exercise 3** :computer:

 Explore the various datatypes present per field using the `$type` operator.
 Refer to the [documentation](https://docs.mongodb.com/manual/reference/operator/query/type/#op._S_type) for additional reference.
+You already know by now that `null` is considered a datatype in MongoDB.

 To help you get started, here's an example: